-The City of Salinas is proposing General Plan Amendment (GPA) 2022-002 and Rezone (RZ) 2022-002 to change the land use designations and zoning districts of five (5) "Project sites": Alisal Marketplace, Edge of Downtown/Front and John Streets, Foods Co Shopping Center, Laurel West Shopping Center, and Sears (Northridge Mall) (portion).
+The City of Salinas is proposing General Plan Amendment (GPA) 2022-002 and Rezone (RZ) 2022-002 to change the land use designations and zoning districts of 5 "Project sites": Alisal Marketplace, Edge of Downtown/Front and John Streets, Foods Co Shopping Center, Laurel West Shopping Center, and Sears (Northridge Mall) (portion).
+An Initial Study and Mitigated Negative Declaration have been prepared for each of the five (5) "Project sites" [five (5) total ISMNDs,

+Attachment D], which are known as ER 2022-010.
 The purpose of the GPA and RZ is to facilitate the production of housing, consistent with the City's General Plan.
 The GPA and RZ would facilitate the development of up to approximately 2,513 housing units and 727,089 square feet of commercial uses.
-An Initial Study and Mitigated Negative Declaration has been prepared for each of the five (5) "Project sites" (ER 2022-10) and are provided as Exhibit 1 to the Resolution and Ordinance.